 “Strong on science but just this side of poetry.” — Nature

-A UK edition is published under the title A Small Illustrated Guide to the Universe.
+A UK edition is published as A Small Illustrated Guide to the Universe.’

 The Illustrated Book of Sayings: Curious Expression from Around the World